George Dockrell: International career

 By early in 2010, Ireland had lost their two most experienced spinners, Kyle McCallan and Regan West, to retirement and injury respectively.
 For the 2010 ICC World Twenty20 Qualifier and the 2010 Quadrangular Twenty20 Series in Sri Lanka, young spinners Dockrell and Gary Kidd were chosen.
 Dockrell made his debut for the senior Ireland team in the 2010 Quadrangular Twenty20 Series in Sri Lanka.
 Dockrell's debut Twenty20 match against Afghanistan was also his debut Twenty20 International.
 Dockrell took figures of 2/11 in the match as Ireland won by 5 wickets.
 Dockrell's second Twenty20 match came against Sri Lanka A, where he claimed a single wicket.

 After Impressing in the 2010 ICC World Twenty20 Qualifier, Dockrell was selected in the Ireland squad for the 2010 ICC World Twenty20, playing a starring role as the tournament's youngest player, taking four wickets against the West Indies and troubling Kevin Pietersen in a tight bowling display in the abandoned encounter with England.
 Dockrell reflected that "Taking three wickets against West Indies gave me a huge boost in confidence.
 I was very nervous before that game, but by the time we came to play England I was a lot calmer.
 I was really happy with how the tournament went for me overall".
 He was forced to miss Ireland's ODI encounter with Australia on 17 June 2010 because he was sitting a Biology exam in the Leaving Certificate.

-In May 2011, Dockrell was selected in Ireland’s 15 man squad for the 2011 Cricket World Cup.
+In May 2011, Dockrell was selected in Ireland's 15 man squad for the 2011 Cricket World Cup.

 Australia hosted the 2012 Under-19 World Cup in August 2012 and Dockrell was named as the captain for the tournament.

 In January 2019, he was named in Ireland's squad for their one-off Test against Afghanistan in India.
 He made his Test debut for Ireland against Afghanistan on 15 March 2019.
 In September 2019, he was named in Ireland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.

 On 10 July 2020, Dockrell was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.

 In February 2021, Dockrell was named as the captain of the Ireland Wolves' squad for their red-ball matches against Bangladesh.
 However, the day before the squad departed for Bangladesh, it was announced that Dockrell had opted out of the tour.
 The same day, Ruhan Pretorius was added to the squad and Harry Tector was confirmed as captain.
 In September 2021, Dockrell was named in Ireland's provisional squad for the 2021 ICC Men's T20 World Cup.
 Dockrell was named in Ireland's Test squad for their tours of Bangladesh in March 2023 and Sri Lanka in April 2023.
 He was also named in the T20I and ODI squads for the tours.

+In May 2024, he was named in Ireland’s squad for the 2024 ICC Men's T20 World Cup tournament.